-Asparagus is best when it’s in season, otherwise, you’ll be eating tough sprouts that have traveled hundreds of miles to get to your plate.
-Seasonality makes this dish extra special since you can only really make it (well, that is) in the later weeks of spring.
+Seasonality makes this dish extra special since you can only make it (well, that is) in the later weeks of spring.
+Otherwise, you’ll be eating tough sprouts that have traveled hundreds of miles to get to your plate.
 Distance makes the heart grow fonder, after all!

-A little note on tamari: this condiment is very similar to soy sauce, but you shouldn’t substitute it out!
-Soy sauce is much saltier and thinner than tamari, and it also contains gluten that tamari does not.
+A little note on tamari: this condiment is very similar to soy sauce, but you shouldn’t substitute it!
+Soy sauce is much saltier and thinner than tamari and contains gluten that tamari does not.
 You can pick up tamari at any Asian grocer or specialty food store.

 Making Thai Asparagus Carrot Stir Fry

 First, you’ll need to get together the ingredients for this dish.
 Here’s what you’ll need to pick up:

 - fresh garlic